sdrhobby/MyAstroSessions/README.md

 # MyAstroSessions
 ## What is it about?
 I started this program to keep track of my personal astrophoto sessions.
-Each night under the sky produces lots of data, mainly - all the different types of captured images.
+I started this hobby recently in 2021 Each night under the sky produces lots of data, mainly - all the different types of captured images.
 Sometimes I manage to document everything during a capturing session, either on paper on in a textfile - sometimes not.